ucsb-csw8/m22-shereen/faq.md

 Set those dates and reminders on your calendar to proactively keep track of the assignments yourself.
 See additional information and resources that we provided on the [How to Succeed in CSW 8]({{site.url}}/{{site.baseurl}}/about) page.

-Mondays, Tuesdays and Wednesdays are when the zyBooks activities are due (**hard deadlines**) and are expected to be completed.
+Mondays, Tuesdays and Thursday are when the zyBooks activities are due (**hard deadlines**) and are expected to be completed.
 We recommend finishing your work in zyBooks **_before_** those times (e.g., try to finish everything the night before it is due, so that you have enough time to ask for help).

 In-class quizzes and activities will assume that you have completed the materials.